-NASA / JPL / CORNELL / USGS / SCIENCE PHOTO LIBRARY NASA / JPL / CORNELL / USGS / SCIENCE PHOTO LIBRARY
+NASA / JPL / US GEOLOGICAL SURVEY / SCIENCE PHOTO LIBRARY NASA / JPL / US GEOLOGICAL SURVEY / SCIENCE PHOTO LIBRARY

 Martian soil.
-Micrograph of a patch of soil on Mars, showing spherical grains on a fine layer of sand.
-The spherical particles may have been formed by the cooling of molten rock, or by the accretion in water of successive layers around a smaller particle.
-This image was taken by the microscopic imager instrument on the Mars Exploration Rover Opportunity, near the rock outcrop called Stone Mountain.
-Opportunity reached Stone Mountain on 5 February 2004.
-This was the most detailed view of the soil to date.
-The image is a mosaic, formed from several separate images.
+Micrograph of a patch of soil on Mars, showing coarse grains on a fine layer of sand.
+The spherical particles, such as at bottom left, may have been formed by the cooling of molten rock, or by the accretion of successive layers around a smaller particle.
+Other particles are more jagged in appearance, suggesting they have a different origin.
+This 3cm-wide image was taken by the microscopic imager instrument on the Mars Exploration Rover Opportunity on 3 February 2004, its 10th day on Mars.
+For a colour-stretched version of the same image, see R360/122.

 Model release not required.
 Property release not required.